 We are happy to share this wonderful story of how a lonely rescue dog entered our Peace4Paws family and the journey we all participated in to make sure she was safe, healthy and happy and we were successful in finding the best new families for these adorable pups.

 We hope this story is an inspiration and it was a Happily Ever After ending for everyone, involved.

-Beauty has been adopted by a loving family in Demarest.
+Beauty, now Remy, was adopted by a loving family in Demarest, He "dad' Rob is an Englewood fire fighter.
 Before coming to Peace4Paws, Beauty had been hit by a car and left in a kill shelter in Kentucky.
-Once Peace4Paws brought her NJ, Beauty underwent surgery and is currently undergoing physical therapy to ensure she will be able walk, run and play again.
-Her new family is helping her through the rehabilitation and lavishing her with love and affection.
+Once Peace4Paws brought her NJ, Beauty underwent surgery and physical therapy to ensure she will be able walk, run and play again.
+Her new family helped her through the rehabilitation and is lavishing her with love and affection.

 Buddy was whelped by his forever mom – Diane!
 He now lives in the house he was born.
 He was special right from the start.
 He never fought for the nipple.
 He was diplomatic.
 Buddy was the one that cuddled immediately when he was born.
 And to this day, he is always so friendly so everyone.
 That is just his nature.
 He takes after his mother and hides all his treats and toys that he wants to save for later.
 He has a doggy play date every day with Mocha the dog next door and afterward they get treats.
 At 15 weeks he is doing A plus in his training class.
 He can do sit, come and stay.
 His family is so proud!!